TSandfeld/02805_imdb.github.io/Website.md

 There is a *small* correlation here.
 No movie grossing more than 400 mil. $ has a rating less than 6, which is average.
 However a lot of movies has grossed less than 100 million dollars and gained ratings above 8.
 This could have to do with the fact that the gross is *domestic* and not international.
 So if a very good movie is produced in a "small" country it may not have grossed as much as it would've in America for example.

 ### Genres
 There's a lot of different genres in the movie world and there's bound to be some interesting connections to the films.
-First let's see how the most appreciated genres of movie world compares to how much the genres gross worldwide.
+First let's see how the most appreciated genres of the movie world compares to how much the genres gross worldwide.

 ![Genre Rating Gross](./images/Genre_rating_gross.png)